TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ```
 $ tapis apps create -F app.json
 ```
-Tapis(Agave) will check the app description, look for the app bundle on the deploymentSystem, and if everything passes, make it available to run jobs with Tapis Jobs service.<br/>
+Tapis will check the app description, look for the app bundle on the deploymentSystem, and if everything passes, make it available to run jobs with Tapis Jobs service.<br/>

 Some other useful CLI commands: